Medical Writing after BDS: A Career Guide

 Transferable Skills from Clinical Dentistry

-The following are the transferrable skills that can be of use:
+The following are the transferable skills that can be of use:

 • To be able to do research, interpret the data and results, and give information in an understandable format.